-The British MMA fighter Lee Murray became one of the most widely known fighters in the sport.
-When in 2006, he was involved in the biggest heist in British history.
-In a well-planned coordinated attack on a cash depot.
-Murray and his gang managed to make off with over $90 million dollars in cold hard cash.
+British MMA fighter Lee Murray became one of the most widely known people in the sport.
+When in 2006, he masterminded the biggest bank heist in British history.
+In a well-planned and coordinated attack on a cash depot.
+In which Murray and his gang managed to make off with over $90 million dollars in cold hard cash.

-At the age of 30, Murray was believed to be the brains behind one of the biggest crimes on British soil.
-Born in 1977, he grew up in the Barnfield projects in South London.
-Living in a bad part of the city, Lee soon became involved in gangs and started selling drugs on the streets.
+Lee Murray was born in 1977, growing up in the Barnfield projects in South London.
+The son of a British mother and Moroccan father, Lee was well known for his violent tendencies and soon began to build a name for himself.
+Living in a rough part of the city, he soon became involved with gangs and started selling drugs on the streets.

-Murray Turns to Mixed Martial Arts
+Lee Murray Turns to Mixed Martial Arts

+In 2005, Murray almost lost his life when he was stabbed outside a London nightclub and was resuscitated 4 times on the operating table.
 In 2006 the Securitas robbery took place in which he was believed to be the mastermind.
-With carefully thought out plan saw Murray and his gang pulling off the largest heist in British history.
+With a carefully thought out plan that saw Murray and his gang pull off the largest heist in British history.

 Today Lee Murray resides in Morocco where he is a citizen.
 The country has no extradition agreement with the United Kingdom and so it’s unsure as to whether he will ever face British justice.
 But one thing is for sure is that he will forever be remembered as a very most dangerous man, both in and outside the cage.